“jjimjilbang” by peace ken is licensed under CC BY 2.0

-Slowly roasting yourself alive has never really appealed to me but having heard good things about the highly popular family saunas (Jjimjilbang) in South Korea I decided to give it a try on the Wednesday evening.
+Slowly roasting yourself alive has never really appealed to me but having heard good things about the highly popular family saunas (Jjimjilbang) in South Korea I decided to give it a try on Wednesday evening.

 N.b.
 All the photos in this post were found on Google

 Upon arrival you are given light cloth uniforms (blue for boys, pink for girls) which you get changed into then head for the general relaxation area where you’ll see both young and old lounging around on the wooden floor watching TV, playing games and some just having a nap.
-Off the main area there are various hot and cold rooms of varying temperatures, from the mild to the extreme, as I was soon to be made painfully aware.
+Off the main area, there are various hot and cold rooms of varying temperatures, from the mild to the extreme, as I was soon to be made painfully aware.

 Photo by jasonunbound

 Looking more like a dungeon than a sauna this room was dimly lit and I was well informed that it was kept somewhere between 80 to 90 deg C!!
 Figuring that I had to try it at least once I ventured cautiously inside.
 To say it was hot would be an understatement, it was suffocatingly burning hot.
 I instantly felt my heart rate increase and the beads of sweat began forming like some sort of strange unavoidable osmosis.
 The natives were clearly finding my feeble presence amusing, especially when I turned my towel into a sheep head.
 I’m rather glad I couldn’t understand what they were saying in this instance!
 5 minutes of this torture was enough so I swiftly headed for the ice room which was a welcome relief!